eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 	- Interested in learning how to use FPGAs in the context of networking
 	- Fluency in English required
 	- Base salary is $250,000.
++ skill set for SENIOR LEVEL FPGA/DSP DEVELOPER
+	- Develop FPGA implementation of Neural-network Processing Unit (NPU) for functional demonstration, digital front-end design verification and debugging purposes
+	- Develop testbench for FPGA NPU hardware, DSP hardware, compiler, and firmware interfaces
+	- Design, implement, test, integrate heterogeneous computing sub-subsystems with co-existence environment of NPU accelerator and Digital-Signal-Processor(DSP)
+	- Test and verify multiple input data path on FPGA/DSP platform, including video stream input from cameras, and audio stream input from microphones
+	- Perform multiple application-level neural-network models on FPGA/DSP platform, such as face detection/recognition, gesture detection/recognition, voice recognition, human body/position detection. demonstration etc.
+	- Co-work with firmware, compiler, and model training team to optimize NPU/DSP hardware performance
+	- Experience of FPGA and Verilog development
+	- Experience of Software and driver development on SoC FPGA environment
+	- RTL block-level and system-level debugging experience
+	- Minimum 3 years industry experience with Master’s Degree in Electrical/Computer Engineering field
+	- Ability to work independently with little or no supervision under tight schedules;
+	- Ability to quickly learn new technologies
+	- Strong communication skills, including verbal, presentation, and documentation
+	- Knowledge of ARM architecture and firmware programming
+	- Experience of Xilinx Zynq platform;
+	- Experience of computer vision and audio signal processing
+	- Location: San Diego, CA.
 + skill set:
 	- BLAH.
 + skill set: